MicrosoftDocs/SupportArticles-docs/support/visualstudio/visual-csharp-use-combobox-edit-listview.md

 ms.date: 04/22/2020
 ms.prod-support-area-path:
 ---
-# How to use a ComboBox control to edit data in a ListView control in Visual C Sharp
+# How to use a ComboBox control to edit data in a ListView control in Visual C#

 This article demonstrates how to use a ComboBox control to edit the data in a ListView control.
 This method replaces the standard text box approach of editing the data in a ListView control.